afahinfahimi/V15/docs/Rules.md

 This scaling ensures all indicators visually overlay on the price, making crossovers and divergences between score trends and price movements immediately visible.

+### Notes to undrestand scaling
+Scaling — Simple Explanation
+The chart needs to show things with different units (dollars, scores, VIX level) on the same chart.
+So it picks the stock price as the "ruler" and maps everything else onto it.
+Formula: scaledValue = minPrice + (value / 100) × priceRange

+minPrice — lowest stock price on screen (the bottom of the chart) priceRange — the gap between the highest and lowest price on screen value — any 0–100 number (SA score, MC score, or inverted VIX) scaledValue — where that number gets placed on the chart, expressed in dollars so it lines up with price

+VIX inversion: VIX is flipped (100 - VIX) before scaling so that "bad" (high VIX) appears low on the chart and "good" (low VIX) appears high — matching the direction of price.
+Amplification: Exaggerates how far a line sits from the middle of the chart.
+Makes small score changes easier to see.
+Does not change the data, only the visual.

+Your Claim: When you tuned amplification on VIX and price, the two lines crossed at what turned out to be perfect buy/sell points.
+The Question: Is this a real tradeable signal, or did the specific amplify settings just happen to make the lines cross at the right moments?
+The Test: Strip away all scaling and amplification.
+Calculate a raw number: (100 - VIX) minus (price's position as a 0–100 percentile in its own range).
+When this number crosses zero, that's a crossover without any visual tuning.
+Then check: do those zero-crossings consistently land near reversals across multiple stocks and multiple time periods?
+If yes — real signal.
+If it only works on one stock with one amplify setting — coincidence.

 ---

 **Accent Colors:**